AndrewUpdegrove/AdventOfCode2023/README.md

-# AdventOfCode2023
+# advent-of-code-2022
-Repo for storing all my asnwers to the advent of code 2023 event
+Repo for storing all my answers to the advent of code 2022 event